akaashnidhiss/smart-ai-blog/README.md

 It uses the NLP Text Pre-Processing Alogrithm, TF-IDF, to automate this task and properly annotate each article with tags generated on how important a specific feature is to the article.

+When a query is passed into the search bar, we use _cosine similarity_ to find the most similar document(article) which corresponds to the query.
+Thus the query can be typed in natural language, and the web application will provide the top 4 similar articles to the query made.

 ### 🔧 Working with the following technologies: